farzansalimian/news-aggregator/README.md

 - **Unhandled Promise Rejections**: In `src/features/news-list/use-news/index.ts`, the `Promise.all()` call lacks proper error handling with `.catch()`, causing silent failures.
 - **No Error Boundaries**: Missing React error boundaries to catch and display runtime errors gracefully.
 - **No User Feedback**: No error UI components or toast notifications to inform users when something goes wrong.

+### Security

+- **Client-Side API Keys**: Using `VITE_` prefixed environment variables exposes API keys in the browser bundle.
+This is a critical security flaw.
+- **API Keys in .env.example**: If API keys or key structures are included in `.env.example` files, they expose sensitive information in version control.
+- **No Backend Proxy**: All API calls are made directly from the client, exposing API keys and making them vulnerable to abuse and theft.

 ## Improvements Needed